blackout-games/frontend-docs/manual/BuildProcess.md

 9. Log in to the Steam Partners portal and set the new release live as soon as possible(Needs to be documented elsewhere)

 ## Building for all other Steam releases(Nightly, RC, etc.)
-1. Go to Build Histroy on the [Unity Dashboard](https://dashboard.unity3d.com/organizations/17867078423645/projects/9e85a63f-3908-4e07-a8e2-861b5bb89a8b/cloud-build/history)
+1. Go to Build History on the [Unity Dashboard](https://dashboard.unity3d.com/organizations/17867078423645/projects/9e85a63f-3908-4e07-a8e2-861b5bb89a8b/cloud-build/history)
 2. Press the 'down arrow' on the "Build: All Targets"
 3. Deselect the "All" option
 4. Select: Win32-[target], Win64-[target], Linux-[target], OSX-[target]
 5. Press 'Build' or 'Clean Build' at the bottom of the dropdown
 6. Wait 30 - 90 minutes.
-You will be notified when this process is completed and the builld will be live on Steam
+You will be notified when this process is completed and the build will be live on Steam

 ## Local Builds and Addressables
 When doing local builds, if you want the remote assets to load, there are two options: